Xaxeric/knowledge/2022/0705221101/README.md

 # How to get terminal width and heigth size in bash ?

-To get terminal size can be done by using environment variable `COLUMNS` or `tput` command like this:
+To get terminal size can be done by using environment variable or `tput` command:

 ```bash
 tput cols # Get terminal width